Estimated reading time: 5 minutes

-After coming up with an awesome business idea, a great business name, and a solid business plan, it’s easy to get stuck wondering which business structure is best.
-There are many business types to choose from, but often times the choice comes down between a DBA or LLC.
+After coming up with an solid business idea, a great business name, and a business plan, it’s easy to get stuck wondering which business structure is best.
+There are a number of different business types, but often times the choice comes down between a DBA or LLC.

 In this post, we’ll not only answer the question, “what is a DBA?”, we’ll explain the difference between a DBA and LLC.
 This will help you make the best possible decision for your small business.